 The Board of Directors has a Personnel and Compensation Committee, consisting entirely of independent directors, as currently defined by the Nasdaq Listing Standards, that is responsible for reviewing and recommending to the Board of Directors the timing and amount of compensation for key employees, including salaries, bonuses, and other benefits.
 The Personnel and Compensation Committee is also responsible for administering the Company's stock option and other equity-based incentive plans, recommending retainer and attendance fees for non-employee directors, and reviewing compensation plans and awards as they relate to key employees.
-During 2002, the Personnel and Compensation Committee held two formal meetings, and three meetings via telephone conference call.
+During 2003, the Personnel and Compensation Committee held one formal meeting.